Preparing for Baptism

 The best way to learn about the Sacraments is to participate in them.
 We call this mystagogy: teaching through participation in the mystery of God’s presence in, with, and under the Word and the Water.
 Through God’s promises, these ordinary things become vessels of the divine and a means of grace for all God’s beloved people.
 We have ongoing opportunities for you to learn about what it means to be invited into Baptism at any age.

 Preparation for baptism begins with a conversation with a pastor.
-Please contact the Church Office at 507.288.1580 to schedule a thirty minute meeting with Pastor Glenn or Pastor Paul to learn, share, and prepare for this important congregational event.
+Please contact the Church Office at 507.288.1580 to schedule a thirty minute meeting with any of the pastors to learn, share, and prepare for this important congregational event.

 When we bring our children to baptism, we as parents (and as a congregation!) make promises: